 The regenerative process begins by injecting the stem cells into the patient’s injured muscle, tendon, or joint to start the healing processes of injured tissues.
 Proteins, growth factors, and other healing mediators are released by injected stem cells, which stimulate your stem cells to grow and divide, resulting in healing of tissue, suppression of inflammation, and suppression of immune responses associated with pain.
 Stem cells have been shown clinically and scientifically to support soft tissue repair, reduce inflammation, and minimize scar formation.
 PRP is often used in combination with stem cell therapy to provide the body with the materials essential to maximize and support the body’s natural regenerative healing processes to injured and damaged tissues.

-Platelet rich plasma (PRP) therapy utilizes platelets taken from the patient’s own blood to heal damaged tendons or cartilage.
-This results in PRP not only relieving pain, but also in jump-starting the healing process by directly providing healing mediators to damaged tissue.
+Platelet-rich plasma (PRP) therapy utilizes platelets taken from the patient’s blood to heal damaged tendons or cartilage.
+This results in PRP not only relieving pain but also jump-starting the healing process by directly providing healing mediators to damaged tissue.

 Patients have enjoyed great success when receiving this therapy in place of surgery, steroid injections, or injections of hyaluronic acid.
 This amazing therapy consists of the careful extraction of concentrated platelets and other regenerative factors from your blood.
 These cells and regenerative factors are then re-suspended in a small volume of your blood plasma and then applied to the treatment site.

 Osteoarthritis of the Knee, Hip and Shoulder, Tennis Elbow, Golfers Elbow, Joint Injuries, Ligament, Cartilage, and Tendon Injuries, and Back and Neck Pain.